 This adjustment also aids in dialing in the enhanced harmonics when using an Overdrive or Distortion effect in combination with the Wah.

-The Level control adjust output level of the Wah effect and when bypassed, from unity-gain to 12 dB boost.
+The Level control adjusts output level of the Wah effect and when bypassed, from unity-gain to 12 dB boost.

-The boost increases signal level when going into a chain of effects that sometimes can lower signal quality and volume.
+The boost increases signal level when going into a chain of effects.

 The Diddy Wah has a built-in dual gain stage tube booster/preamp/overdrive that comes after the Wah effect.